How to impress Rolls-Royce recruiters with your written application

 Avoid making unsubstantiated claims such as ‘I’m a confident decision maker’.
 This doesn’t give the recruiter any concrete evidence of your ability.
 Instead, write about a time when you made an important decision.
 What factors did you consider before reaching your conclusion?
 What was the reasoning behind your choice?
 Did anybody disagree with you – if so, how did you solve this?

 Top tip: Remember to always link back to Rolls-Royce.
-Once you’ve finished writing your answer, it’s worth going back and reading over each point you make.
+Once you’ve finished writing your answers, it’s worth going back and reading over each point you make.
 Ask yourself: ‘Have I explained why this is relevant to Rolls-Royce?’

 To do this, think of your experiences as selling points.
 How will they be of benefit to Rolls-Royce?
 Maybe you studied a relevant module at university.
 What did you enjoy about it and what did you learn?
 How does this make you a match with Rolls-Royce?
 Similarly, if you’ve completed any work experience in the business area you’ve applied for, relate it to what your role might entail at Rolls-Royce.
 How will you apply what you learned and the skills you developed during your work experience?